 DVLA Contact Number

-Use 0870 174 7001 to contact DVLA customer service and talk to a member of DVLA team for any issues related to your driving licence, vehicle registration or any general queries relating to the DVLA.
+Use DVLA contact number 0870 174 7001 to call customer service agents of DVLA and talk to the team for any issues related to your driving licence, vehicle registration or any general queries relating to the DVLA.

 The contact number provided will connect you to the DVLA.
-Call DVLA contact number now!
+Call DVLA now!

 Note: ALL CALLS TO THIS NUMBER WILL COST YOU 13 PENCE PER MINUTE PLUS YOUR ACCESS CHARGE.
 PLEASE CONTACT YOUR TELEPHONE SERVICE PROVIDER TO FIND OUT HOW MUCH THEY CHARGE YOU TO ACCESS THIS NUMBER.
 PLEASE MAKE SURE YOU HAVE THE BILL PAYERS PERMISSION BEFORE DIALLING.
 OTHER NUMBERS ARE READILY AVAILABLE TO USE TO CONTACT THE DVLA AND MAY BE CHEAPER.